-Significant Information: this summary, determined by the carers, may include significant and relevant details on the history of the child, or views on how experiences with birth parents have impacted on the young person's learning and development.
+Significant Information: this summary, determined by the parents, may include significant and relevant details on the history of the child, or views on how experiences in the birth family or foster care have impacted on the young person's learning and development.

-Further Information: all carers have a confidential file which they may choose to share with education provision (in part or full).
+Further Information: all parents have a confidential file which they may choose to share with the education provision (in part or full).
 There is an assumption of confidentially on the part of the education provision and an awareness of which other people information can be shared with.

 Young Person's Views: Where appropriate, it is advised to involve the young person within the meeting.
 The What I would like you to know about me document is a very useful way of capturing the young person's voice, irrespective of if they are able to attend the meeting or not.
-It may be appropriate to discuss with carers if and at what point in the meeting the young person should attend.
+It may be appropriate to discuss with parents/carers if and at what point in the meeting the young person should attend.

-Carer's Summary: To include information on issues at home, updates on any involvement with other services, transitions to school and general observations from the What I would like you to know about me document.
+Parents'/Carer's Summary: To include information on issues at home, updates on any involvement with other services, transitions to school and general observations from the What I would like you to know about me document.